Extended Version: Characterizing Distributed Photovoltaic Panel Investment Equilibria: Unified Modeling Framework for Short-term Market Mechanism Analysis

 \end{itemize} \end{definition}

 \mehdi{The CE conditions are conceptually straightforward: the resulting market outcome, comprising the equilibrium price and traded quantities, must be stable. \purple{In other words,} no buyer or seller should have an incentive to unilaterally adjust their quantity, given that individual actions do not influence the market price.
 This price-taking assumption is consistent with our non-atomic model, where each agent is infinitesimal and cannot affect the price unilaterally.} \brown{ \begin{remark}[Price discovery process] We intentionally omit the price discovery process and focus on the CE, as our interest lies in the outcomes rather than the mechanism used to obtain them.
 Such outcomes can arise, for instance, from buyers and sellers submitting bids to a market operator who clears the market.
-In our \orange{non-atomic} game model, where all agents are infinitesimally small and act as price takers, it can be shown that an NE of such a bidding process corresponds to \orange{a} CE that we consider here.
-Detailed models of price formation have been extensively studied in prior work (see references in Section~\ref{sec:intro}) and are beyond the scope of this paper. \end{remark} }
+In our \orange{non-atomic} game model, where all agents are infinitesimally small and act as price takers, we show that an NE of such a bidding process corresponds to \orange{a} CE that we consider here (see Appendix~\ref{appendix:equiv}). \end{remark} }